lgactna/thesis-compile/md/_TODO.md

 - ~~Code blocks also need to be done manually, which is a little annoying~~
 	- no longer is this the case, but the spacing and sizing is kinda annoying
 	- ==Do code blocks also have to adhere to the double spacing requirement?
 Do code blocks need a figure/listing number and a caption?
 Do they even belong in the thesis body?==
+	- Guidance: **Limit inline code blocks, and make them as short as possible.
+Make your point with a code block *once* - it's not supposed to be technical documentation.
+For longer code blocks, or those that require additional explanation, these belong in the appendix.**

 - Gotta standardize use of existing synthesizers - sometimes I wikilink them, sometimes I just italicize them, and that's inconsistent.
 Do I make a citation to the associated paper or repo every single time I mention it?
 	- =="Script and italic typefaces are not acceptable except where absolutely necessary i.e. in Latin designations of species, etc."== - so no italicization for emphasis or to designate names of tools? what's the convention for that?
+	- Should my tools also go in the Glossary?

+- Citing code repositories - do I need to go find the name of the person who made it?
+Or is what Zotero spits out fine?

 # Things to do